VICOR SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Against Vi...

 Date

-NEW ORLEANS, Aug.
-23, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until September 23, 2024 to file lead plaintiff applications in a securities class action lawsuit against Vicor Corporation (the "Company") (NasdaqGS: VICR), if they purchased or otherwise acquired the Company's shares between April 26, 2023 and February 22, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
+28, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until September 23, 2024 to file lead plaintiff applications in a securities class action lawsuit against Vicor Corporation (the“Company”) (NasdaqGS: VICR), if they purchased or otherwise acquired the Company's shares between April 26, 2023 and February 22, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the District of Massachusetts.

 Get Help